Dallas Defectively Designed Products Lawyer

 - When your injury occurred, you were using the product in the way it was intended to be used

-- When your injury occurred, the product was in effectively the same condition as it was when you purchased it
+- When your injury occurred, the product was in effect the same condition as it was when you purchased it

-While these are the only requirements for a product liability claim, if you choose to allege a design defect, you will have to meet a few more requirements.
+While these are the only requirements for a product liability claim, if you allege a design defect, you must meet a few more requirements.
 These include that:

 - An alternative, safer design could have been used